Forensique

 volatility2 -f memory.raw --profile=Win7SP1x64 bitlocker --dislocker export/

-Now we analyse the disk with fdisk
+Now we analyse the disk with fdisk and find an interesting device:

 We now use dislocker to retrieve the unencrypted data: